The local's guide to Venice Beach

 Murphy O'Brien

-Shutters on the Beach (1 Pico Blvd., Santa Monica, CA 90425; 1-(310)-458-0030), the 198-room luxury resort on Santa Monica about 12 minutes south, allows guests to accompany longtime fine art advisor Cynthia Greenwald on a tour of some of the area's most prestigious local galleries, like Bergamot Station (2525 Michigan Ave., Santa Monica, CA 90404; 1-(310)-453-7535).
+Shutters on the Beach (1 Pico Blvd., Santa Monica, CA 90425; 1-(310)-458-0030), the 198-room luxury resort in Santa Monica about 12 minutes north, allows guests to accompany longtime fine art advisor Cynthia Greenwald on a tour of some of the area's most prestigious local galleries, like Bergamot Station (2525 Michigan Ave., Santa Monica, CA 90404; 1-(310)-453-7535).
 Be sure to sneak a peek at Shutter's own private art collection -- curated by Greenwald, naturally -- which includes works by modernist masters like Robert Motherwell, Claes Oldenburg, Sam Francis and Yayoi Kusama.

 Craving a closer look at the art scene in Venice?
 Join Muck herself on a tour of the neighborhood's murals as part of Shutters' Beyond the Beach experience (inquire to learn more), or strike out on your own by wandering down the Venice Beach Boardwalk between Navy and Rose Avenue.
 Created by the Social Public Art and Resource center, it's one of nearly two dozen murals that cover about three miles in the neighborhood.